 There are plenty of benefits and you'll start feeling them pretty soon.
 Here are the most frequently noticed:

-Fine and gross motor skill development - by allowing children to climb it themselves, they develop their gross motor skills, and by pouring water, cutting vegetables and mixing dough develops fine motor skills.
+Fine and gross motor skill development - by allowing children to climb in it themselves, they develop their gross motor skills, and by pouring water, cutting vegetables and mixing dough - they develop fine motor skills.

 The self-confidence that they can pour their own drink, prep their own meal, i.e. take an apple, smear sandwiches etc. and don’t need anyone’s help.
 Developing self-identity being not reliable on others.

 Less work for the parents - they can wash their hands and mouth on their own.

 Practical life skills - teach your toddler kitchen skills early like cutting, washing hands, mixing ingredients.
 You all will be happy about it and they’ll be thankful afterwards.

 Quality time together - by teaching new skills and showing how different ingredients taste you’re making new significant memories with your child that will improve your bond.